South Korea Travel Guide: Planning a Trip to the Land of the Morning Calm

 Citizens of most countries will not need visas when visiting South Korea and will receive a visa on arrival that lasts between 30 and 90 days.
 When you enter the country, you will need to have a valid passport with at least one page available for your entry stamp.

-Citizens of Canada are allowed entry for 180 days without a visa and citizens of the USA can visit Korea visa-free for 90 days.
+Citizens of Canada are allowed entry for 180 days without a visa and citizens of the United States can visit Korea visa-free for 90 days.
 Citizens of the European Union can also get into Korea for 90 days without a visa.

 If you are not from any of these countries, please reference the specific requirements of your country for travel to South Korea.